 Misinformation presents a threat to public health without sound facts and data based within peer-reviewed science and verified studies.
 In these times where from the palm of your hand correct information is as easy to access as false and outlandish rubbish, identifying truthful resources can be a challenge.
 There is no valid scientific knowledge linking root canal treatment to any health problems, and with the backing of 8,000 endodontists—"the specialists in saving natural teeth"—163,000 dentists, and 3,300 dental researchers, it becomes clearer that fear-based platforms of fallacy are doing a disservice, are disingenuous to the public, and will be silenced by sound research!
 As an evidenced-based board-certified endodontist, I welcome any questions concerning root canal treatment and its safety and would be happy to answer them and direct inquiring minds to the appropriate resources at the American Association of Endodontists and our parent entity, the American Dental Association.
 I can honestly say if there were ever any concerns about the safety of this procedure, which is performed millions of times a year, I would have been the first to object.
 Natural teeth are worth saving!

-The American Association of Endodontists offers a wealth of resources to help combat misinformation and reassure patients and dental professionals about root canal safety.
+The American Association of Endodontists offers a wealth of resources

 MORE READING ON THIS SUBJECT | Netflix's 'Root Cause' is dumb, but is it also dangerous?